Prefer to talk now? Call 641-472-5141

 - Timing and pressure: Wage garnishment, lawsuits, repossession risk, and foreclosure timelines can affect what makes sense.

-We can review your situation and explain which debt relief options may fit your goals, including bankruptcy and non-bankruptcy paths.
+We can review your situation and explain whether Chapter 7 or Chapter 13 may fit your goals.
 Schedule a free consultation

-- Household items: Furniture, clothing, and basic household goods are often protected, subject to limits.
+- Household items: Furniture, clothing, and appliances are typically exempt.

 If keeping a house or car is a goal, staying current or working out a plan is often important.
 If surrendering property is part of the plan, any remaining balance may be treated differently depending on the option used and any exceptions.
 Schedule a free consultation.